Trudel | MacPherson is a dynamic consulting duo. We are resourceful, courageous and passionate about our work.

 How Strong is Your Social Net?

-Our landmark survey–newly out of its baseline phase and now in full national rollout–is measuring arts organizations’ usage of digital and social media nationwide.
+Our landmark national surveys measured arts organizations’ usage of digital and social media.

 What else is behind Trudel | MacPherson’s offering to arts organizations, collaboratives, public/private partnerships, membership organizations and funders?